In this article:

 The holidays can bring a lot of opportunities to overeat or select low-nutrient, high-calorie foods.
 Plan ahead so you don’t get caught without a good option when it’s time to eat.
 This may mean calling ahead to see what’s on the menu or requesting a substitution like plain fish instead of fish in butter sauce.
 Or, feel free to help the host out and offer to bring food to share!

-Here are some ways to be sure to have nutritious foods around
+Here are some ways to be sure to have nutritious foods on hand.

 You can always opt for water to occupy yourself without taking in calories.
 In addition, it’s always okay to say, “no, thank you.”